- Reseller Agreement

 - Ethica will offer any product-impacting service advisories directly to Reseller.
 Note that Operating System-specific advisories and associated remedies are the responsibility of the Reseller.

 - Reseller will be responsible for communicating directly with End Users.
 Ethica will not communicate directly with Reseller’s End Users unless expressly requested to do so by Reseller or upon termination of the End User Agreement

 - Ethica will act as a Data Processor with regards to any collection and/or use of End User data (the Data Subject).
 Ethica does not retain any End User data upon deletion of a site configuration and does not retain any service-related data of any End User upon termination of this agreement.

 - Reseller will act as a Data Controller and will be responsible for controlling how and when a Data Subject’s data is collected and/or used by the Ethica Orchestrator.

 - Level 1 Support

-- Partner’s Tier 1 support is responsible for direct support of end-client and customer premise equipment.
+- Reseller’s Tier 1 support is responsible for direct support of end-client and customer premise equipment.

 - Requires no support effort from Ethica.
 If Tier 1 has exhausted all avenues and the issue is not specifically related to a carrier or end-client environmental issue, then the issue will be escalated to Tier 2 for resolution.